Basement Stair Handrail Requirements In South Jordan, UT

 Handrails have to:

-Despite their seeming smallness, these features are crucial to fulfilling the basement stair handrail requirements.
+Despite being seemingly trivial, these requirements are crucial to fulfilling the basement stair handrail requirements.

 When Handrails Are Required On Basement Stairs?